NFL: Tom Brady, Rob Gronkowski will reunite in Tampa Bay

-TAMPA, Fla — Legendary quarterback Tom Brady and retired tight end Rob Gronkowski will be reunited in Tampa Bay, 10News has learned.
+TAMPA, Fla — Legendary quarterback Tom Brady and retired tight end Rob Gronkowski will be reunited in Tampa Bay.

-In a tweet, the NFL announced the New England Patriots had agreed to trade Gronkowski to the Tampa Bay Buccaneers.
+The Tampa Bay Buccaneers announced Tuesday the acquisition of four-time All-Pro tight end Gronkowski as part of a trade with the New England Patriots.

-Citing league sources, ESPN senior NFL insider Adam Schefter is reporting that pending a physical, the trade is going to happen.
+“Rob Gronkowski is one of the best tight ends in NFL history and he plays the game with the type of passion and desire that sets him apart,” said Buccaneers General Manager Jason Licht.
+“Rob has played his entire career alongside Tom Brady and their accomplishments speak for themselves.
+Together they have developed the type of chemistry on and off the field that is crucial to success.
+Rob combines elite-level skills as both a receiver and blocker but what really makes him special is the fact that he’s a proven winner who brings that championship mindset and work ethic.”

 As 10Sports reporter/anchor Grace Remington points out, Brady has thrown 78 touchdowns to Gronk -- more than any other receiver in his 20-year career.
 Randy Moss was second with 39.